nagasudhirpulla/taming_python/blog/skills/logging_syslog.md

 sudo systemctl enable rsyslog
 ```
 * rsyslog server can be configured using the configuration file located at `/etc/rsyslog.conf`
+* Make sure the following lines are present in the confi
 * rsyslog server can be restarted after configuration changes using the following command
 ```bash
 sudo systemctl restart rsyslog